FranciscoRiano/team9_airbnb_amsterdam_analysis/README.md

 ---

-__Do factors like distance to/from Amsterdam Central station, distance to/from Schiphol airport, distance to/from tram stops and distance to/from metro stops influence the prices of AirBnB listings?
+__Do factors like distance to/from tram stops, metro stops, central station, swimming pools, religious sites, parks, Schiphol airport, sport facilities influence the prices of AirBnB listings in Amsterdam?
 And does the effect of the several infrastructure components on AirBnB pricing differ depending on whether there is a holiday/weekend or not?__

 <p align="center">
   <img width="70%" src="https://blog.atairbnb.com/wp-content/uploads/2015/06/DynamicPricing-Blog-AL-02-03.jpg">